 From glittery Easter eggs to dried pasta necklaces, art activities are not only memorable, they’re incredibly beneficial for ESL students.

-We’ve picked out five simple activities that creatively combine art with language for some unforgettable ESL lessons!
+I’ve picked out 17 ESL activities that creatively combine art with language for some unforgettable ESL lessons!

-Why Art Activities Are Perfect for Your ESL Class
+- Tips for Using Art Activities in Your ESL Class

 1. Holiday Themes

 Holiday themes are exceptional ways to not only allow your students to create fun artistically minded projects, but it also helps them assimilate a bit more into English culture.

 ESL art activities for holiday themes can cover a wide array of holidays, including Easter, Christmas, Thanksgiving, Valentine’s Day and many more.

 One holiday theme that can work for all ages and ESL levels is Valentine’s Day.